-- (1) eyewitness observations by employees; - (2) information received from reliable sources; - (3) suspicious behavior by the student; or, - (4) the student's past history and school record although this factor alone is not sufficient to provide the basis for reasonable suspicion. - B. Reasonable Scope: A search will be permissible in its scope or intrusiveness when the measures adopted are reasonably related to the objectives of the search.
-Reasonableness of scope or intrusiveness may be determined based on factors such as the following: - (1) the age of the student; - (2) the sex of the student; - (3) the nature of the infraction; and - (4) the emergency requiring the search without delay.
+- 1) eyewitness observations by employees;

+- 2) information received from reliable source;

+- 3) suspicious behavior by the student; or,

+- 4) the student's past history and school record although this factor alone is not sufficient to provide the basis for reasonable suspicion.

+- B. Reasonable Scope: A search will be permissible in its scope or intrusiveness when the measures adopted are reasonably related to the objectives of the search.
+Reasonableness of scope or intrusiveness may be determined based on factors such as the following:

+- 1) the age of the student;

+- 2) the sex of the student;

+- 3) the nature of the infraction; and

+- 4) the emergency exigency requiring the search without delay.

+- C. Parent Notification: Parents will be notified after a search.

-II.
+- II.
 Types of Searches